 - Once your capsule wardrobe is selected, roll all tops and small items of clothing and place into the packing cubes.
 It is amazing how much more you can squeeze in.
 Fold all dresses and trousers and lay below the packing cubes.

 - One thing to remember when cruising there are washing machines and laundry service onboard, so if you are doing a longer trip or want to wash some of your clothes, you can.

 - Stick to a colour theme so you can mix and match, for example, my colours are black, navy, white, beige, coral.
 This makes it so much easier to make lots of outfits and takes the hard work out of dressing when on vacation.

 - Shoes, I love shoes, but not taking my whole collection!
 So, my advice is to choose a colour that goes with every outfit.
 I wear nude patent shoes, high heels and flats and I have a matching clutch bag as they go with everything.
 Pack lightweight trainers or walking shoes.
 Leave the wooden wedges at home!

 - Only take jewellery that goes with all of your outfits, but a necklace can change the look of an outfit as does a scarf.

-- Hair dryer and straightening irons or curlers, take travel size or light weight and remember your brush, comb and clips.
+- Hair dryer and straightening irons or curlers, take travel size or lightweight and remember your brush, comb and clips.

 - Beauty products, do not bring full-size products unless you are going to use all of it like sunscreen and after sun lotion.
 Always buy travel sized products or decant into 50 ml or 100 ml bottles or jars.
 There are so many empty bottles you can buy in all shapes and sizes now it is easy to decant and label.
-But always remember to label before you wash your hair with you face cream!
+But always remember to label before you wash your hair with your face cream!